Social Media Guide

 - Always include an image or video with your post.
 Visual posts attract the most engagement across social media platforms.

 - Check your analytics to determine the best days of the week and times to post.

 Picking the Right Social Media Platform

-Facebook is a popular social networking site for individuals and organizations.
-Facebook is best used to share news and announcements; event highlights; photos or albums; links to relevant articles or blog posts; videos; or engage in online conversations among the community and directly with organizations.
-To increase the effectiveness of your Facebook efforts:
+Facebook is best used to share news and announcements, event highlights, photos or albums, links to relevant articles or blog posts, videos, or engage in online conversations among the community and directly with organizations.
+To increase the effectiveness of your efforts:

 - Always add pictures or videos to your posts.

 - Respond to comments when a reply is appropriate to spark meaningful conversations.

 - Create an events page to advertise your Communities Talk activity.
 Use it to publicize speakers and inform the public about amenities.